John Hartford: Final years and legacy

 innovation, new grass to bluegrass to old-time, television to radio, river to shore, aging musicians to hippies.
 Goethe may have been the last person to know everything worth knowing, but John Hartford tried."
 Hartford also provided voice acting for the Ken Burns' documentary series Baseball and The Civil War.

-From the 1980s onwards, Hartford had non-Hodgkin lymphoma.
+From the 1980s onwards, Hartford had non-Hodgkins lymphoma.
 He died of the disease at Centennial Medical Center in Nashville, on June 4, 2001, at age 63.
+He is interred at Spring Hill Cemetery in Nashville, Tennessee.
 Hartford was given a star on the St. Louis Walk of Fame in honor of his work.
 He also was given a posthumous president's award by the Americana Music Association in September 2005.
-The annual John Hartford Memorial Festival is held at the Bill Monroe Music Park & Campground near Beanblossom, Indiana.
+The annual John Hartford Memorial Festival was held in southern Indiana from 2011 to 2019 and in 2022.

-Hartford acknowledged that the royalties he earned from “Gentle” allowed him to live the life he wanted as a musician, author, folklorist and steamboat pilot.
-The FT commented that 'his song about freedom ensured his own freedom.'
+Hartford acknowledged that the royalties he earned from "Gentle" allowed him to live the life he wanted as a musician, author, folklorist and steamboat pilot.
+The Financial Times commented that "his song about freedom ensured his own freedom."

 Personal life

-Harford was initially married to Betty and later to Marie, who survived him.
-He had a daughter.
+Hartford was initially married to Betty and later to Marie, who survived him.
+He has a son and daughter.

 Works

 Hartford recorded more than 30 albums, ranging across a broad spectrum of styles, from the traditional country of his early RCA recordings, to the new and experimental sound of his early newgrass recordings, to the traditional folk style to which he often returned later in his life.
 Hartford's albums also vary widely in formality, from the stately and orderly Annual Waltz to the rougher and less cut recordings that typified many of his later albums.

 Aereo-Plain and Morning Bugle are often considered to be Hartford's most influential works, coming as they did at the beginning of a period in which artists such as Hartford and the New Grass Revival, led by Sam Bush, would create a new form of country music, blending their country backgrounds with influences from a number of other sources.
 His later years had a number of live albums, as well as recordings that explored the repertoire of old-time folk music.
 He sketched the cover art for some of his midcareer albums, drawing with both hands simultaneously.

+Hartford is also a published author, including 1971's collection of poetry Word Movies and 1986's Steamboat in a Cornfield, a poetic retelling of a steamboat running aground along the Ohio River.